jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzeditor/index.md

 Both the command-line tools and the web IDE are effective for rapid, solo development.
 However, the auto-deploy feature adds the security of controlling what is pushed, especially in team environments.
 With auto-deployment, you always know that the code that is running in the application matches a known state in the repository.
-In contrast to manual deployment, which deploys whatever is in your working directory when you push changes.
+In contrast, manual deployment deploys whatever is in your working directory when you push changes.